 IEEE has provided definitions for each stage of your conference paper life cycle.
 Also outlined are the IEEE paper sharing and posting policies for each stage.

-Authors may post their preprints in the following locations:
+Authors who have submitted or plan to submit their papers to IEEE may post their preprints in the following locations:

 Authors may share or post their author-submitted paper in the following ways: